 Plus, a positive outlook has a real, physical effect on how your body handles stress.
 Those who have a negative outlook on life tend to have higher and longer-lasting spikes of stress hormones in their bodies, while those that looked at the positive side of things have fewer and shorter spikes.

 In other words, if you look on the bright side, events are less likely to cause you stress.

 3. Take Care of Yourself

+Getting plenty of exercise and eating healthy can help you stay energized, focused, and positive.
 If you don’t get enough exercise or vitamins, you are more likely to be unable to cope with even simple problems, which can lead to stress.